NucleusPowered/site-v2/docs/howto/chat.md

 adddocslink: true
 ---

+> While Nucleus' chat formatting generally works out of the box, some mods and plugins may overwrite Nucleus'
+> formatting with their own, including FTB Utilities.
+[See known compatibility problems with the chat module](../modules/chat.html#compatibility)
+> for more information and how to remedy this.
+{:.bl.warn}

 ## Default Chat Format

 By default, if the Nucleus chat module is enabled, Nucleus will format player chat messages in the following way: